HassanSherwani/NLP-Natural-Language-Processing-/Detecting_Language/README.md

 # Content

-- Notebook 1 contains code while we are retrieving one programming language i.e go using text data
+- Notebook a contains code while we are retrieving one programming language i.e go using text data
-- Notebook 2 contains code while we are using multi-token for programming language i.e Objective-C++ (there are 4 tokens).
+- Notebook b contains code while we are using multi-token for programming language i.e Objective-C++ (there are 4 tokens).
 Also this notebook contains code for more than one programming language i.e ruby, python, c, js etc.
+- Notebook c: Evaluating our matcher while using labelled dataset

 # Data